hemidactylus/workshop-nosqlbench/_src_README.md

 updated on the progress of the currently-running phase (`schema`/`rampup`/`main`).
 <!-- 2L ELIF short -->
-The benchmark should last about ten minutes, with the progress being printed on the console as it proceeds.
+The benchmark should last about six minutes, with the progress being printed on the console as it proceeds.
 <!-- 2L ENDIF -->